yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 ###5: 	Ethics and security
  **This section is not covered by the page limit.**

+Intellectual Property / ANNA LOOK INTO:
+- checking progress of students, if they create a profile, having access to that.
+-
 ####5.1 	Ethics

 If you have entered any ethics issues in the ethical issue table in the administrative proposal forms, you must: